 Registration may fill up quickly so register early to get your preferred date and time.
-The deadline to register for the SLPT is 30 days.
+The deadline to register for the SLPT is 30 days prior to each test date.
 Space may still be available after the deadline has passed.
 When available, late registrations are assessed a late fee of $20.

 A valid passport is the only acceptable form of identification.
 If you come on the test day without your passport, you will not be tested and your test fee will not be transferred or refunded.

 The SLPT is worth a total of 90 points and examinees must have a score of 72 or higher to meet the graduate teaching assistant speaking requirement.
 A report will be sent by mail approximately two weeks after the exam which include a total score along with individual scores for pronunciation, language and delivery as well as any specific areas where improvement is required.
 All results are forwarded to the Graduate School and International Education.